modelscope/modelscope/docs/source/index.rst

-.. maas_lib documentation file,
+.. modelscope documentation file,
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MaasLib DOCUMENTATION
+ModelScope DOCUMENTATION
 =======================================

-MaasLib doc
+ModelScope doc

 .. toctree::
    :maxdepth: 2